thedevyansh/v4/content/jobs/GSoC/index.md

 <br />

-- **Selected amongst the 1,286 students who joined from 69 countries** across the globe.
+- Amongst the 1,286 students who joined from 69 countries across the globe.
 - Developed a Userscript Guided Tour for the seamless onboarding of new developers on MediaWiki.
-- Created multiple templates and user scripts by leveraging ResourceLoader, MediaWiki Action API, and Object-Oriented User Interface.
+- The tour enables creating user scripts on MediaWiki-powered platforms with ResourceLoader, MediaWiki Action API, and Object-Oriented User Interface.